 Cambridge, MA 02138

 Gabriel Kreindler studies issues in urban transportation in developing countries.
 His current projects focus on understanding the impact of traffic congestion management policies in large cities in developing countries through natural and field experiments.
 Gabriel received his PhD in Economics from MIT.
-He is currently a research fellow at the Becker-Friedman Institute at the University of Chicago and he will be a Prize Fellow in Economics, History, and Politics at Harvard.
-He will join Harvard Economics Department as an Assistant Professor in 2021....
+He is currently a Prize Fellow in Economics, History, and Politics at Harvard and was a research fellow at the Becker-Friedman Institute at the University of Chicago.
+He will be He will join Harvard Economics Department as an Assistant Professor in 2021....
 Read more about Gabriel Kreindler

 Michael Kremer is a Senior Fellow at the Brookings Institution, a Fellow of the American Academy of Arts and Sciences, a recipient of a MacArthur Fellowship and a Presidential Faculty Fellowship.
 He was named a Young Global Leader by the World Economic Forum.
 Kremer’s recent research examines education and health in developing countries, immigration, and globalization....
 Read more about Michael Kremer